-The insight for this result (see (A.14) in the Appendix) is that mismatched workers produce the same increment in output as less-educated workers do, namely, y(n) - b.
-Yet, for the former, this 'flow surplus' is discounted at a higher rate due to the possibility of a quit.
+The insight for this result (see equation A. 14 in Appendix A) is that mismatched workers produce the same increment in output as less-educated workers do, namely, y(n) - b.
+Yet, for the former, this "flow surplus" is discounted at a higher rate due to the possibility of a quit.
 Hence, in principle, firms would prefer to hire a more stable less-educated worker.
 Given our surplus-sharing rule, the mismatched workers therefore have to accept a lower wage than the less-educated workers, as shown in the next result:

-PROPOSITION 5.
-In any economy with equal contact rates that satisfies (31), w(n, h) < w(n, l) < w(s, h).
+Proposition 5.
+In any economy with equal contact rates that satisfies (31), w(n,h) < w(n,l) < w(s,h).